PyO3/maturin-import-hook/guide/src/local_development.md

 Starting from v0.12.4, the [Python maturin package](https://pypi.org/project/maturin/) provides a Python import hook to allow quickly build and load a Rust module into Python.
+This makes development much more convenient as it brings the workflow of developing Rust modules closer to the workflow of developing regular python modules.

 It supports importing editable-installed pure Rust and mixed Rust/Python project layouts as well as importing standalone `.rs` files.

+> **Note**: you must install maturin with the import-hook extra to be
+> able to use the import hook: `pip install maturin[import-hook]`

 ```python
 from maturin import import_hook